algolia/kubernetes-hands-on/17-volumes/README.md

 We can see a `pod` as something that requests CPU & RAM.
 We can see a `volume` as something that requests a storage on disk.
 K8s handles a lot of different kind of volumes - 26 has this file hands on is written - from local disk storage to s3.

-Here we will use `persistentVolumeClaim`, it's an abstraction over the hard drives of the k8s nodes - a fancy name for local hard drive.
+Here we will use `PersistentVolumeClaim`, it's an abstraction over the hard drives of the k8s nodes - a fancy name for local hard drive.

 Let's create the volume where our mysql data will be stored.

 First we create the `PersistentVolume`.
-Ir is a piece of storage in the cluster that has been provisioned by a cluster administrator.
-It is a resource in the cluster just like a node is a cluster resource.
+It is a piece of storage in the cluster that has been provisioned by a cluster administrator.
+It is a resource in the cluster just like a node is a resource of the cluster.

 ```yaml
 apiVersion: v1